Miguel Rojas Player Props: Dodgers vs. Rays

-Miguel Rojas -- with a slugging percentage of .314 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Tampa Bay Rays, with Jalen Beeks on the hill, on May 26 at 6:40 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas and his .333 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Braves.
+He had a one-hit performance in his most recent game (1-for-4) against the Rays.

 Miguel Rojas Game Info & Props vs. the Rays